naziurnayeem/Python-Project-1/README.md

 4. Average rating

 Graphical Representation on:
-1. Total sales by fat content
+1. Total sales by fat content: From the pie chart, we can see that Low Fat products sales 65% of the total sales, while the Regular fat products sales 35% of the total sales.
+That means customers prefer Low Fat products more than Regular fat products.

 2. Total sales by item type
 3. Fat content by outlet for total sales
 4. Total sales by outlet establishment